datacarpentry/astronomy-python/instructors/instructor-notes.md

   - Python: general purpose programming language - used widely in astronomy and industry
   - Astropy: package with common astronomical functions and objects to facilitate analysis of astronomical data
   - Astroquery: python interface to SQL-flavored astronomical databases (this might be a good place to show all of the catalogs that astroquery supports)
-  - Pandas: python package to deal with arrays and databases - used widely by astronomy and industry
+  - pandas: python package to deal with arrays and databases - used widely by astronomy and industry
   - Matplotlib: python visualization package - used widely by astronomy and industry

 - Note that this is a balance of astronomy specific tools which allow us to efficiently interact with our specific data and broadly used tools which can prepare learners for a career outside of academia.